 The CoreLogic Homeowner Equity Insights report, is published quarterly with coverage at the national, state and Core Based Statistical Area (CBSA)/Metro level and includes negative equity share and average equity gains.
-The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the fourth quarter 2018.
+The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the first quarter 2019.

 Negative equity, often referred to as being “underwater” or “upside down,” applies to borrowers who owe more on their mortgages than their homes are worth.
 Negative equity can occur because of a decline in home value, an increase in mortgage debt or both.

 This data only includes properties with a mortgage.
-Non-mortgaged properties (that are owned outright) are not included.
+Non-mortgaged properties are not included.

-CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63 percent of all properties*) have seen their equity increase by a total of nearly $678.4 billion since the fourth quarter 2017, an increase of 8.1 percent, year over year.
+CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63 percent of all properties*) have seen their equity increase by a total of nearly $485.7 billion since the first quarter 2018, an increase of 5.6%, year over year.